Information Technology and Resources

-Student are individuals taking courses, credit or non-credit, degree-seeking or non-degree-seeking, at the College, and those who attend other educational institutions at a Cincinnati State location or who participate in an online relationship with Cincinnati State (in a high school College Credit Plus program, for example).
-Individuals who are not specifically enrolled for a specific term but who have a continuing relationship with the College are considered students
+Students are individuals taking courses, credit or non-credit, degree-seeking or non-degree-seeking, at the College, and those who attend other educational institutions at a Cincinnati State location or who participate in an online relationship with Cincinnati State (in a high school College Credit Plus program, for example).
+Individuals who are not specifically enrolled for a specific term but who have a continuing relationship with the College are considered students.

 Employees are individuals classified as full-time, part-time (including adjunct faculty), or temporary employees of Cincinnati State, including student workers.

 College refers to Cincinnati State Technical and Community College and its subsidiaries, divisions, and affiliates.

 Business Partners are individuals or firms considered customers and suppliers of the College, including contractors and consultants.

 Communications Services, for the purposes of this policy, are messages and documents sent or received via letter, memo, telephone, voice-mail, fax, audio/video tape, computer media, file/print servers, electronic mail, online computer services (internet, Google, etc.), instant messaging, wireless message devices, or any other means provided by the College or conducted over College resources.

 Communications Services are provided for the convenience and efficiency of users in the course and scope of performing their duties for the College.
 Although they sometimes may be intended to be confidential, all communications may become subject to discovery in a civil or criminal proceeding, or to disclosure in response to a valid request for documents under the Ohio Public Records Act.
 The contents of electronic communications (e-mail, fax, computer files, etc.) and voice mail messages may have the same status as paper records.